BrotherIndeed/8-Puzzle-using-various-algorythms-learning-project/README.md

   stochastic search algorithm
   evolutionary search algorithm

-  these algorythms will be used to solve more complex puzzles and to deepen my understanding.
+  These algorythms will be used to solve more complex puzzles and to deepen my understanding.

   Contributors :-
   Hassan Shafqat,